serverless/enterprise/docs/getting-started.md

 To create an application on the Serverless Framework Enterprise follow these instructions
 1. Open the Serverless Framework Enterprise in a web browser https://dashboard.serverless.com
-2. Click on the `+ App` button
+2. Click on the `Sign Up` button and follow the prompts to create a User, Tenant and Application
-3. Enter a name for your Application.
-4. Click `SAVE`

 ### Create a new Service

-Create a new Service using the sample Enterprise template, specifying a unique name and an optional path for your Service.
+Use the Serverless Framework open-source CLI to create a new Service using the sample Enterprise template, specifying a unique name and an optional path for your Service.

 ```sh
 # Create a new Serverless Service/Project